 Mass Cane is also called Corn Plant because its leaves remind corn leaves.
 This exotic plant can remove large amounts of formaldehyde and benzene from the air.
 Mass Cane should be kept in moderately lit places with good humidity, it can be watered once a week.

 Warneckii is a type of dracaena and it’s been shown to remove benzene, xylene, toluene, and trichloroethylene from indoor air.
-Keep it in a bright place without direct sunshine and water when surface soil becomes dry.
-You can also keep it in low lit spaces, but then it will grow much slower.
+Keep it in a bright place without direct sunshine and water when the surface soil becomes dry.
+You can keep it in low-lit spaces, but it will grow much slower.

 Peace Lily is known for its beautiful green leaves and flowers, it’s a very elegant plant and it will look great in modern interiors, it’s also easy to maintain.
-This plant has been shown to reduce the levels of formaldehyde, trichloroethylene, benzene, toluene, and xylene from indoor air.
+This plant has been shown to reduce formaldehyde, trichloroethylene, benzene, toluene, and xylene levels in indoor air.
 Make sure that this plant is kept in a humid place (such as your bathroom) and keep the soil moist, but don’t overwater.

 Golden Pothos, also known as Devil’s Daisy, is able to remove air pollutants such as benzene, formaldehyde, xylene, toluene and trichloroethylene from indoor air.
 This beautiful green plant has got thick, heart-shaped leaves.
 It will thrive in low-lit areas if you water it once a week and fertilize it once a month in warm months.